Slain Marine who cradled baby at Kabul airport loved her job | WTOP

 Cuellar concluded, “The brave never die.
 Mr. Espinoza is a hero.”

 Melley reported from Los Angeles and Hanson reported from Helena, Montana.
-Associated Press writers Janie Har in San Francisco, Amy Forliti in Minneapolis, Terry Wallace in Dallas, Lindsay Whitehurst and Brady McCombs in Salt Lake City, and Darlene Superville in Washington, D.C., contributed to this report.
+Associated Press writers John Seewer in Berlin Heights, Ohio, Tom Davies in Indianapolis, Adrian Sainz in Memphis, Tennessee, Janie Har in San Francisco, Amy Forliti in Minneapolis, Terry Wallace in Dallas, Lindsay Whitehurst and Brady McCombs in Salt Lake City, and Robert Burns and Darlene Superville in Washington, D.C., contributed to this report.

 Copyright © 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.